yishn/jsx-tikzcd/README.md

-# tikzcd-editor
+# react-tikzcd

-A GUI for creating tikzcd diagrams.
+React for tikzcd diagrams.
 This is a work in progress.